 - Repeat cycle

 Of course, precise dosage will depend on your specific body.
-Consult the Creatine Information Center or your physician for more precise dosage.
+Consult your physician for more precise dosage.

 While side effects of creatine usage are rare, they are possible and include: irregular heartbeat, enlarged prostate, and dehydration (most common).
 Consult your physician immediately if you are experiencing any symptoms of these side effects.